-With the valve-gear still clamped in mid gear and the valve chest covers removed from the cylinders, look down into the valve-chests and note the position of the slide valves.

-They should be sitting centrally over the steam inlet ports, covering both.
+With the valve-gear still clamped in mid gear, look down into the valve-chests and note the position of the slide valves.
+They should be sitting centrally covering both steam inlet ports.
 If they are not, disconnect the radius rod from the valve spindle fork end and rotate the valve spindle to screw the slide valve in the desired direction.

-Re-connect the radius rod and recheck position.
+Re-connect the radius rod and re-check position.
 There may be a small amount of fore and aft free movement of the valve if the spindle is moved with the fingers, which just uncovers the steam ports.
 If this is the case, adjust the valve position so that the ports are opened an equal amount when moved thus.
 Repeat this with both sides until the valves are correctly positioned.

-Unclamp the end of the reversing rod and move it forwards so that the radius rods are lowered in the expansion links.
+Un-clamp the end of the reversing rod and move it forward so that the radius rods are lowered in the expansion links.
 Position them near but not right at the bottom and clamp the reversing rod in place again.
-The valve gear is now set for forward running so, rotate the wheels by hand in a forward direction and watch the slide valve movement.
+The gear is now set for forward running so, rotate the wheels by hand in a forward direction and watch the slide valve movement.